Photo by Jae park on Pexels.com

 What happens when an electric vehicle’s battery runs out?
 This may be the biggest issue with them.
 The Tesla Model S’s proposed repair cost is astounding given that its battery is officially dead.

-Despite the fact that electric cars are seen as sustainable, their batteries ultimately need to be changed.
-Because the batteries might entirely discharge for a variety of causes, much as in our cellphones.
+Despite the fact that electric cars are seen as sustainable, their batteries ultimately need to be changed. because the batteries might entirely discharge for a variety of reasons, much as in our cell phones.
 A Tesla user who had this issue posted on TikTok that he had refused the battery replacement offer because it was too expensive.

 In a video he posted, TikTok user Mario Zelaya discussed the issues he encountered with his Tesla Model S car.
 Zelaya notes that the Model S’s battery was fully dead in the video, which has more than 15 million views, making it impossible for him to even go inside.
 He further claims that the car did not react to the charging procedure.